|

 Try running the model with different settings for MEMORY-SIZE and NUMBER-STRATEGIES.
 What happens to the variability in attendance as you decrease NUMBER-STRATEGIES?
 What happens to the variability in the plot if you decrease MEMORY-SIZE?

-At the end of Arthur's original paper, he mentions that though he uses a simple learning technique (the "bag of strategies" method) almost any other kind of machine learning technique would achieve the same results.
-In fact Fogel et al. implemented a genetic algorithm and got different results.
+At the end of Arthur's original paper, he mentions that though he uses a simple learning technique (the "bag of strategies" method that we use here) almost any other kind of machine learning technique would achieve the same results.
+This method is particularly limiting in that the strategies an agent is given during the setup are all the strategies they have for the entire run of the model.
+Most other machine learning methods would enable the agents to change their strategies over time.
+In fact Fogel et al. (1999) implemented a genetic algorithm and got somewhat different results.
 Try implementing another machine learning technique and see what the results are.

 Lists are used to represent strategies and attendance histories.